fortrabbit/docs/17.backups/restore.md

 ## Requirements

-To restore from a backup, the [backup component](/9.components/5.backups.md) needs to be booked and at least one backup already needs to be present to be chosen as backup source.
+To restore from a backup, the [backup component](/9.components/5.backups.md) needs to be booked and at least one backup already needs to be present with the [environment](/10.objects/2.app-environment.md) to be chosen as backup source.

 ## Use cases